y-ncao/Python-Study/knowledge.md

 * __==__ checks equality only
 * __===__ checks for equality as well as the type

-###What are Javascript closures?When would you use them?
+###What are Javascript closures?
+When would you use them?
 Two one sentence summaries:

 * a closure is the local variables for a function – kept alive after the function has returned, or * a closure is a stack-frame which is not deallocated when the function returns.